 - To test the correctness of the treatment.

-What Are the Goals of Dental Cone Beam CT Scan?
+What Are the Goals of a Dental Cone Beam CT Scan?

 Dental cone beam computed tomography allows a qualitative diagnosis of a large number of diseases.